DerpHerpenstein/src-721/README.md

     "num": "0"            // The ordinal number of stamps with the same traits,  [optional, default=0] "amt": "1",           // amount to mint, value range is 1 to NUM [optional, default=1] "sig": "1234...abcd", // used for a permissioned mint signed(sha256(num+JSON.stingify(ts)+userAddress)) [optional]

-                        // MAY WANT TO USE A truncate the signed hash to minimize mint op size "ts":[0,1,...,y]    // an array with x length wherein each item
+    "ts":[0,1,...,y]    // an array with x length wherein each item
                         // represents the index of the trait to use
                         // from the deploy mechanism